 developing a heat injury.

-A combination of water and sports drink before and during the event will help keep your performance up and your injury risk down.
+Be sure to increase your fluid intake in the two days leading up to the race.
+Then on race day a combination of water and sports drink before and during the event will help keep your performance up and your injury risk down.
 Stop at the drink stations and cool down with a cold water sponge while grabbing your water and electrolyte drinks.

 If this is your first time at Bintan Triathlon or have been training in a cooler and less humid place, start your race at a slower pace than you normally would.
 Listen to your body and let it guide you to the best pace for you to race at.